MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 You can search for a site by name, URL, primary admin, or template.
 To do this, enter keywords in the Search box, and press Enter.

 > [!NOTE]
-> Search doesn't look in hub display names for the keywords you enter. <br>All characters you enter are treated as part of the query.
+> Search doesn't look in hub site display names for the keywords you enter. <br>All characters you enter are treated as part of the query.
 Search doesn't recognize operators or wildcards (*).

 ## Export to CSV
 <a name="export"> </a>

-To export your list of all sites as a .csv file that you can work with in Excel, select **Export**.
+To export the site list you're viewing as a .csv file that you can work with in Excel, select **Export**.

 > [!NOTE]
-> The Export command exports all sites, even if your current view is filtered.
+> The .csv file lists the hub as a GUID and the template as an ID (for example, STS#0).